 Using a self-directed advising manual under the guidance of an advisor, you create a comprehensive portfolio of your prior learning.
 Credit will be granted if prior learning is equivalent to what is normally taught in the courses requested for PLAR.

 This is a demonstration of your learning or competency in either your usual work-based setting or a simulated setting if you are not currently working.

 The challenge exam is a formal examination that proves your knowledge in an academic subject.
 Faculty assessors will determine if the exam would be in an existing format or if an adapted version would better suit your needs.
-Please refer to the College Calendar for specific guidelines to writing Challenge exams.
+Please contact the Department for specific guidelines to writing Challenge exams.

 Academic credit will be granted if your prior learning is equivalent to what is normally taught in the courses that are open for PLAR.
 You will receive a final grade once the assessment process is complete.